-When a VPN connection fails or is incorrectly set up and leads to DNS requests sent to your ISP.
+This happens when a VPN connection fails or is incorrectly set up, which leads to DNS requests being sent to your ISP.
 Which then exposes your web traffic and real IP address.
 The best way to avoid this is to install a secure VPN with DNS leak protection.

 Also known as the Data Retention and Investigatory Powers Act 2014, which requires ISPs to track and keep records of their users’ web browsing activity in the United Kingdom.
 ISPs must give access to this data to law enforcement upon request without judicial supervision.

 This is the method used by routers to automatically assign IP addresses to connected devices.

 Encrypted Server Name Indication (ESNI) & Server Name Indication (SNI)

 SNI is an internet standard that allows a server to host multiple websites under one IP address.
 All of this data is unencrypted, making one vulnerable to cyber attacks.
 ESNI is a solution to this by keeping data encrypted throughout web browsing.
 The process is secured between the server and user and can only be decrypted with a private key.